joshua-shults/CS-320/README.md

 Added the file CSCapstone Appointment Application.
 This file contains the original code from the project, but now with a new file 'AppointmentApp.java' that contains a Main() program.
 Now instead of separate code files that were only created for JUNIT testing, I have a working program that utilizes the old code files.
 The program is basic for now, it does not create a database, but it correctly performs CRUD operations on the existing classes that I made.

+Edit on 11/30/2025

+Added the file CSCapstone.
+This is the final enhancement made to the appointment application, wherein it connects to an SQL database.
+If you would like to use the application, you first need to be running an SQL server.
+I used XAMPP for this project and left the address, username, and password as default for ease of access.
+If you want to use this program and set up a server with a unique username and password you must make edits to the 'DatabaseUtil' file.
+There is also a 'SQLTest' file left in that prints "connected" that you can use to test if the program is connecting to the server before or after you have made edits to it.
+Included is also a text file containing the code you need to write into SQL to match how my application is set up, you can just copy and paste it in an SQL console.
+To run the program connected to a server you run the file "AppointmentAppSQL", to run it locally (data does not persist) run "AppointmentApp."